awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

 If you receive an error when setting the IAM role ARN, check your AWS Security Token Service account settings to make sure that AWS STS is enabled in the region that you are using\.
 For more information about enabling AWS STS, see [Managing AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate) in the *IAM User Guide*\.

-## Set up API Logging Using the API Gateway Console<a name="set-up-access-logging-using-console"></a>
+## Set up CloudWatch API Logging Using the API Gateway Console<a name="set-up-access-logging-using-console"></a>

-To set up API logging, you must have deployed the API to a stage\.
+To set up CloudWatch API logging, you must have deployed the API to a stage\.
 You must also have configured [an appropriate CloudWatch Logs role](#set-up-access-logging-permissions) ARN for your account\.

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.